divyankkarolia97/the_silk_route/README.md

 Note : Download the repository and fire up the "index.html" file.

 (App is made with ES6 standards and hence is supported on all modern browsers.
-Tested_on: Chrome,Firefox)
+Tested_on: Chrome,Firefox,Edge)

 The the_silk_route is mobile responsive and can function like a breeze on all screen size.